 Oliver's BlogFriday 1st February 2019

-One of the greatest gifts of Oriental medicine is a collection of methods of assessing our internal health by looking at subtle (and sometimes not so subtle!) changes on the outside – the hue and texture of the skin, different parts of the face revealing what is happening in different organs like the lungs and liver, people’s posture and quality of voice, as well as looking at the hands and feet, the whites of the eyes, and feeling differences in the back and abdomen.
+One of the greatest gifts of Oriental medicine are its methods of assessing our internal health by looking at subtle (and sometimes not so subtle) changes on the outside - for example, the hue and texture of the skin, different parts of the face revealing what is happening in different organs like the lungs and liver, people’s posture and quality of voice, as well as looking at the hands and feet, the whites of the eyes, and feeling differences in the back and abdomen.

 Macrobiotics has popularised many of these methods, and presents them in a way that anyone can understand, giving everyone the ability to monitor changes in their health.
 This is an absolutely fantastic tool for keeping ourselves well, and in understanding what is happening if we develop symptoms or illness, so we can see the changes needed to bring ourselves back to full health.